streamdata-gallery-organizations/urban-airship/_listings/urban-airship/airmailsend-post-postman.md

             "body": {
               "mode": "raw"
             },
             "description": "Sends a message.
 All fields except message are optional, but at least one of tags, users or aliases must be specified.
 Much like the push API, we have a batch API call that can make sending multiple messages easier.
-It’s located at /api/airmail/send/batch/ and accepts a list of messages in the same format as the standard push call."
+It???s located at /api/airmail/send/batch/ and accepts a list of messages in the same format as the standard push call."
           },
           "response": [
             {